First Step Back Home

 First Step Back Home (FSBH) is a 501(c)(3) non-profit organization, chartered as a faith based Christian Ministry to help single homeless men to achieve financial independence and self-sufficiency, in Ofallon, Missouri.
 It was founded by Vietnam veteran and social worker Paul W Kruse and his wife Lana Kruse.
 It has helped many homeless and hopeless people in St. Charles, Lincoln and Warren Counties of Missouri, to find a stable home and job.
 Since 2005, FSBH has helped more than 3,000 homeless people become self-sufficient.
 It has been running programs with the help of Community Council of St. Charles Continuum.

 History

-FSBH was started in March, 2005 by Paul Kruse, a Vietnam Veteran who served in US Navy as Airman and Seaman.
-Paul and his wife started Trucker Church Ministry in Foristell, Missouri, with now more than 2,500 truckers who have attended services and have heard the Gospel preached for over the 6 and a half years.
+FSBH was started in March 2005 by Paul Kruse, a Vietnam Veteran who served in US Navy as Airman and Seaman.
+Paul and his wife started Trucker Church Ministry in Foristell, Missouri, with now more than 2,500 truckers who have attended services and have heard the Gospel preached for over 6 and a half years.
 He became aware of the lack of resources and gaps in services provided by the local social service providers for homeless men in St. Charles County, and started his Ministry spawned by a $1000 gift from a local business.

 FSBH has helped more than 3000 homeless in the area to get lodging, food, clothing, jobs, find transportation, and ultimately become self-sustaining again.
-Support for FSBH has come from the community via businesses, community groups and individual contributions and none has come from the Federal government or Local Government.
+Support for FSBH has come from the community via businesses, community groups and individual contributions and none has come from the Federal or local government.